thiru/snav/README.md

 **snav** stands for screen navigator.
 It is a window, screen and workspace navigator for X.

-I wrote this app so I could navigate windows, screens and workspaces as easily as with tiling window managers like [i3](https://github.com/i3/i3), [bspwm](https://github.com/baskerville/bspwm), etc. but without having to use one.
-I like many of the benefits of using a full desktop environment that inherintly minimilistic tiling window managers lack.
+The motivation for writing this app is so I could navigate windows, screens and workspaces as easily as with tiling window managers like [i3](https://github.com/i3/i3), [bspwm](https://github.com/baskerville/bspwm), etc. but without having to use one.

+There's a lot to like about tiling window managers but I find there are also many drawbacks.
+E.g. there's a lot of extra things you need to setup manually that most desktop environments provide out-of-the-box (working with multiple monitors, a good panel, desktop themes, etc.).
+It's also generally difficult to work with and nagivate between floating windows.
+E.g. bspwm requires you to create explicit rules so that some windows behave as you'd expect (e.g. Team Viewer).
+And this process is tedious enough that I often just don't get around to it.

+Perhaps my favourite thing about tiling window managers is how easy it is to traverse workspaces and windows.
+Windows can be traversed according to how they are visually laid out on the screen.
+I find this much easier than working with ALT-TAB (beyond just switching to the last window).
+This is the primary goal of this app.

 ## Features